 If you do not meet the strict Medicare program requirements for international travel or cruises, you are required to pay the full cost to the health care provider.

-Medicare Supplement insurance can cover international care
+Medicare Supplement Insurance can cover international care

-Several Medicare Supplement insurance plans provide an international coverage benefit.
+Several Medicare Supplement insurance plans provide an international insurance benefit.
 Six plans — Medigap plans C, D, F, G, M, and N — include the benefit.
 Plans E, H, I, and J, which are no longer available for sale but are still valid for use, also provide this benefit.

 The plan will only cover certain care if it begins during the first 60 days of your international trip and Medicare does not cover it.
 The Medigap plan will pay for 80% of the billed charges for certain medically necessary emergency care received outside of the U.S. You are responsible for the remaining 20% cost.